Legendary Hawaii canoe embarks on global odyssey

 What the Hokulea once sought to tell Polynesians about themselves, it now wants to tell the world.
 The latest voyage — called Malama Honua, or “To Care for Our Earth” — seeks to bring the promise and raw charm of the boat itself to ports around the world.

-The trip will also help train the next generation of young navigators.
+The trip will also help train the next generation of young navigators to propagate the craft.

 “I used to spend hours on the beach just watching her float at anchor.
 It was just that strong a magnet for me.
 And it wasn’t just for me.
 It was the same way for a lot of Hawaiians,” he said.

 The canoe is being escorted by a modern 72-foot sister vessel called Hikianalia.
 A flotilla of gadgetry aboard that boat will connect the voyage to classrooms via satellite uplink, giving students throughout Hawaii and around the world a chance to see math and science in action.
 Crew members will perform experiments and gather data throughout the trip to fuel projects and discussions around ocean health, marine animals and sustainable living.

 “What I think she can do, in a very quiet way, is bring the idea that we are all indigenous to this earth, and we all have that ocean memory,” said Jenna Ishii, one of the apprentice navigators who will take shifts during various legs of the voyage.

 Those months at sea promise to be an epic adventure — if also damp, cold, itchy, salty and nauseating, Ishii said.

 “I do tell kids that it seems like a beautiful, romantic thing, but most of the time it’s not,” she said.
 “The reality when you’re out there, when the glamour wears off, is you’re part of the ocean.”